 Montana State Environmental Laboratory

-The Environmental Laboratory of the Montana Department of Public Health and Human Services is a full-service environmental laboratory providing analytical, consulting, and training services to programs of the State of Montana, local and federal agencies, and to the general public.
+The Environmental Laboratory of the Montana Department of Public Health and Human Services is a full-service environmental laboratory.
+We provide analytical, consulting, and training services to the general public and programs of the State of Montana, as well as local and federal agencies.
 The mission of the Environmental Laboratory is to support Montana’s efforts to preserve a healthy environment by:

 - performing efficient and high quality environmental analyses